39 Must-dos in beautiful Western North Carolina

 27. Relax at Pearson’s Falls

-Pearson’s Falls is a great little waterfall, unfortunately the entrance to this one is a bit pricier than all the others.
+Pearson’s Falls is a great little waterfall, unfortunately there is a small admission fee, while hiking to a waterfall typically costs nothing.
 Thus, this one is best suited for those looking to avoid a lengthy hike.
 On the bright side, you will only have to walk a quick quarter of a mile to see this 90 foot stunner.
 The waterfall truly is beautiful, although it is not the best bang-for-your-buck experience.
 It only takes 10 minutes to hike the trail, yet costs $5 per person.
 In comparison, most other waterfall hikes are free and just as beautiful.

 Regardless, if you seek a beautiful maintained place to enjoy a leisurely nature stroll, enjoy bird watching, and would like to see a grand waterfall without much effort, you may want to put Pearsons’ high up on your list.
 Anyone who is up for a bit more adventure should pick amongst the multitude of free hiking options in the area.